DouglasTitze/DouglasTitze.github.io/_posts/2023-04-09-Apply-Discount-Prices.md

                 except:
                     continue

-        # Join the sentence back together, seperate each element by a space
+        # Join the sentence back together, separate each element by a space
         return " ".join(sentence)
 ```